KyotoSunshine/CNN-for-handwritten-kanji/README.md

  - sudo pip install h5py

+#####Performance
+ - 97.4% with no preprocessing and no data augmentation, achieved by "model.py".
+ - 98.5% with elastic deformations as a dataset augmentation method (increasing dataset ten times), achieved by "model_for_augmented_dataset.py".

+The above is the performance on validation set when using 40000-10000 training-validation split.

 #####If you want to use a pretrained model to classify your own images:

 Download the pretrained model weights file from here: